everzet/capifony/README.md

 ## Git Specific Options ##

-If you are using Git Submodule you'll want to add the following to your `config/deploy.rb` file or the submodule files won't be brought down with your project:
+If you are using Git submoduleis you'll want to add the following to your `config/deploy.rb` file or the submodule files won't be brought down with your project:

     set :git_enable_submodules, 1